Yosemite is Open. Click here for any current Travel Alerts.

 Recreate Responsibly

-Here are tips and programs that are helping our National Parks and surround communities to preserve and protect the lands we love.
+Here are tips and programs to help our National Parks and surrounding communities preserve and protect the lands we love.

 #RecreateResponsibly - is to care for one another and the places we play!
 We all have a role to play.
 Time in nature and outdoor recreation has proven to be essential for all.
-Especi8ally during uncertain times, all of us, from seasoned outdoor enthusiasts, to families heading out to their local park for the first time, can turn to community and simple reminders about how to safely and responsibly recreate outdoors while caring for one another.
-Helpful tips and information on water, wildfire, seasonal information and more.
+All of us, from seasoned outdoor enthusiasts to families heading out to a local park for the first time, can turn to the community and simple reminders about how to safely and responsibly recreate outdoors while caring for one another.
+Helpful information on water, wildfire, seasonal information, and more.

 A Clean Bass Lake Begins With Me